pytest-dev/pytest-play/README.rst

   You can also build a simulator that generates messages for you.

+* play_selenium_, ``pytest-play`` plugin driving browsers using Selenium/Splinter
+  under the hood.
+Selenium grid compatible and implicit auto wait actions for more robust scenarios with less controls.

 * play_requests_, ``pytest-play`` plugin driving the famous Python ``requests`` library for making ``HTTP`` calls.